grdddj/done-for-today/plan.md

 - oscilloscope calibration after each startup ... scope_manual_setting.py
 - background monitoring of closed lid ... some regular job testing it
 - automatic start of tests when lid is closed
-- cache the connection to DAQ device ... probably make a python server for it (will save time for imports )

 Firmware:
 - TS5 UI - keyboard new design (recovery, passphrase)